wp-cli/handbook/commands/menu/item/list.md

 # wp menu item list

-Get a list of items associated with a menu.
+Gets a list of items associated with a menu.

 ### OPTIONS